The Marble Faun

 The Marble Faun: Or, The Romance of Monte Beni, also known by the British title Transformation, was the last of the four major romances by Nathaniel Hawthorne, and was published in 1860.
-The Marble Faun, written on the eve of the American Civil War, is set in a fantastical Italy.
+The Marble Faun, is set in a fantastical Italy.
 The romance mixes elements of a fable, pastoral, gothic novel, and travel guide.

 Characters

 This romance focuses on four main characters: Miriam, Hilda, Kenyon, and Donatello.

 Miriam is a beautiful painter with an unknown past.
 Throughout the novel, she is compared to many other women including Eve, Beatrice Cenci, Judith, and Cleopatra.
-Miriam is pursued by a mysterious, threatening man who is her “evil genius” through life.
+Miriam is pursued by a mysterious, threatening man who is her "evil genius" through life.
 Hilda is an innocent copyist.
 She is compared to the Virgin Mary and the white dove.
 Her simple, unbendable moral principles can make her severe in spite of her tender heart.
 Miriam and Hilda are often contrasted.